Skip to main content

 > purgetss images /Users/cesar/Design/banner.svg

-When the source is outside purgetss/images/, subdirectory preservation uses the directory of the source file as the root instead.
+When the source is outside purgetss/images/, the source file's directory becomes the root for output paths.

 Platform filter